Types of minerals permits

 Minerals mining permits grant the permit holder the exclusive right to mine for specified minerals.
 Permits are granted where the exact nature and extent of the mineable mineral resource or exploitable mineral deposit is known.

-Permits may be allocated for an acceptable work programme offer, subsequent to an exploration permit or as part of a newly available acreage (NAA) allocation process.
+Tier 1 and Tier 2 permits may be allocated for an acceptable work programme offer, subsequent to an exploration permit or as part of a newly available acreage (NAA) allocation process.

 The size of a Tier 1 permit will reflect the extent of the discovery and the proposed work programme.

-• no larger than 200 hectares for other purposes.
+Tier 2 permits are ordinarily no larger than 200 hectares for other purposes.

 Permit tiers and restrictions

-Tier 1 permits are complex, higher risk and return mineral operations requiring a more hands-on, proactive management and regulatory regime.
+Tier 1 permits are complex, higher-risk and -return mineral operations requiring a more hands-on, proactive management and regulatory regime.

-• relates to an underground operation.
+- relates to an underground operation

-• is not for a special purpose mining activity
+- is not for a special purpose mining activity.

 Prospecting permits